Dennis the Menace Strikes Again: Plot

 Overhearing everything, the Professor and Sylvester decide to use George's plan as an opportunity to get more money from him.
-Dennis helps the police (unintentionally) catch them (as they pretended to be several different workmen at the Wilsons' house when they were planning to move, attempting yet again to drain his bank account by stockpiling a hoard of his as yet uncashed checks by claiming that the house needed several repairs before it could be sold).
+Dennis helps the policemen (unintentionally) catch them (as they pretended to be several different workmen at the Wilsons' house when they were planning to move, attempting yet again to drain his bank account by stockpiling a hoard of his as yet uncashed checks by claiming that the house needed several repairs before it could be sold).

-The police return the uncashed checks, and George decides not to move after Dennis begs him not to do so.
+The policemen return the uncashed checks, and George decides not to move after Dennis begs him not to do so.
 Mr. Johnson, however, announces intentions to get his camper back, having promised to take Dennis to the Grand Canyon, also because of everything he has put him through.

 The film ends as Dennis and Mr. Johnson are in his camper in the Grand Canyon and Dennis, wanting to take a rock home to George as a present, accidentally takes the one from under the camper, causing it to roll down the incline it is parked on top of with Mr. Johnson still inside.
-While enjoying the Christmas season, George and Martha find out what has happened on the news as Dennis explains to the camera and Mr. Johnson is being airlifted to safety.
+While enjoying Christmas, George and Martha find out what has happened on the news as Dennis explains to the camera and Mr. Johnson is being airlifted to safety.
 Dennis gives a shoutout to George, which leaves him so flabbergasted that he mutters to the viewers, "He's a menace!".